Luger-Lab/Q-FADD/Install.md

     b. `pip install msgpack python-bioformats mpi4py nd2reader==3.1.0 matplotlib-scalebar opencv-python`

-3. Download the qFADD code from this repository:
+3. Download the qFADD code from this repository: `git clone github.com/blah-blah-blah`

+4. Enter the `src/` directory, and run the `install.py` script.

+    a.
+For the `-install_path` option, you should either direct the `install.py` to install the programs to a folder within your
+    `PATH` variable (such as the `bin/` folder of your Anaconda installation), or else you should manually add the `-install_path` location to your `PATH` variable.

+5. You're done!
+    a.
+You can use the `example_usage` directory to test the stability of your installation.